 Yes.
-In a state where one in three jobs is connected to international trade, the port sees opportunity for jobs and economic activity by serving as a link in the flow of goods.
+In a state where 40 percent of all jobs are trade related, the port sees opportunity for jobs and economic activity by serving as a link in the flow of goods.
 The port sees additional opportunity in addressing our region’s severe shortage of available land for industrial development.
-Currently, the port and its tenants employ 3,200 directly and more than 20,000 indirectly.
+Currently, the port and its tenants employ approximately 4,000 directly and more than 24,000 indirectly.

 The port is a profitable organization, which is good news for local taxpayers.
-This means the income generated from tenant leases, vessel fees more than covers operating costs such as salaries, rents, utilities, and business services.
-The Port also invests deeply in capital improvements, much like a family invests in improvements to their home.
-These capital improvements are paid partly from income the port generates.
-But they also are paid by tenants and customers through fees, port district residents through taxes, and state and federal government agencies through competitive grant programs.
+This means the income generated from sources like tenant leases and vessel fees more than covers operating costs such as salaries, rents, utilities and business services.
+The port also invests deeply in capital improvements, much like a family invests in improvements to its home.
+These capital improvements are paid partly from income the port generates, and they also are paid by tenants and customers through fees, port district residents through taxes, and state and federal government agencies through competitive grant programs.
 These investments help make it possible for the port to deliver greater economic impact to the community for years to come.

 Please call the port’s general phone number, 360-693-3611, which is staffed during normal business hours and managed by security personnel at other times.
 We also welcome inquiries or comments at email@example.com, which is monitored daily and comments are routed to the appropriate person or organization for response.

 As a West Coast, deep-water port with access to rail and road, we are ideally situated to trade with countries along the Pacific Rim.
-We also do business in many other parts of the world, including Europe and South America.
+We also do business in many other parts of the world, including Europe, Australia and South America.

 As a matter of practice, we perform a competitive market analysis of each leased property.
 Features and amenities of each site are taken into consideration as part of the market analysis.
 By state law, the port must receive fair market value for its property, protecting both taxpayers and private business interests in our community.